 In many countries, it is not so.
 Kite battles in China, Japan, Thailand, Cambodia, India and Korea draw large crowds of spectators to this day, as many adults as children.
 Korean and Indian dueling kites are so sensitive to the touch of the handler that they will alight within an inch or two of where he directs them to go.
-The celebrated Indian kiteflier Dinesh Bahadur can fly a kite six inches off the ground; he can tell a kite's altitude with his eyes closed, just by listening to the wind playing on the line.
+The celebrated Indian kiteflier Dinesh Bahadur can fly a kite six inches off the ground; he can set any altitude records, they often flew their tethered craft aloft three or four miles.
+In fact, the flight charts at the Columbus airport warned all airline pilots to beware of high-flying kites in the vicinity.